 Readings: The textbook for the course is Macroeconomics by Andrew Abel, Ben Bernanke, and Dean Croushore.
-The current, tenth edition differs from other recent editions principally in its description of recent (but pre-covid) events, mainly in "boxes."
-It probably wouldn't be too inconvenient to use the ninth or even an earlier edition.
+The current, eleventh, edition differs from other recent editions principally in its description of recent events, mainly in "boxes."
+Because the covid pandemic was such a cataclysmic event, this matters more than in other recent editions.
+That said, it probably wouldn't be too inconvenient to use the tenth or even an earlier edition.
 Just be sure to check that any exercises that are assigned are the same as those in the new edition.

 Students should also read additional articles by economists and policy makers as well as selections from such sources as the Federal Reserve (e.g., Congressional testimony and Federal Open Market Committee (FOMC) meeting transcripts and minutes), and the Congressional Budget Office (e.g., analysis of the Federal budget).
 Finally, these relatively formal readings will be supplemented with articles from the popular media (Wall Street Journal (WSJ), New York Times (NYT), the Financial Time (FT), Slate, The Economist, etc.), which serve as motivation for the course material and sometimes make useful substantive points.
 (I'll probably also put up a few dopey articles to make fun of.)
 These will be optional in the sense that I won't ask about them on tests (unless I explicitly say otherwise), but students will get more out of the course if they read the articles.
 Readings other than the textbook should be accessible through the course website.
 To get the most out the supplementary materials, students should do the reading before coming to class.